troglobit/finit/doc/service.md

   A service may be stopped, or blocked, for several reasons:

-  - The user has manually stopped the service using `initctl stop JOB`
+  - The user has manually stopped the service using `initctl stop NAME`
   - The program exits immediately.
 I.e. keeps crashing (make sure to use the 'run this service in the foreground' command line option)
   - The binary is missing in the filesystem